dstorer-cap/seL4-DevKit-Doc/seL4-doc/src/uboot_library_add_platform.md

  * Note these need to be the root nodes of each device to be accessed */
 #define DEV_PATHS {};
 #define DEV_PATH_COUNT 0

-/* Provide the hardware settings for CAmkES.
-Note that we only need to inform
- * CAmkES of the devices with memory mapped regions, i.e. the REG_xxx
- * devices.
-See https://docs.sel4.systems/projects/camkes for syntax */

-#define HARDWARE_INTERFACES

-#define HARDWARE_COMPOSITION

-#define HARDWARE_CONFIGURATION
 ```

-As support for devices is added for a platform, this file will need to be updated to reference those devices from the platform's device tree.
+As support for devices is added for a platform, this file will be updated to reference those devices from the platform's device tree.
 See the file for the Avnet MaaXBoard platform for an example that provides more extensive support.

 ## Guidance on next steps